bitcoin/bitcoin/doc/build-osx.md

 Ensure that the `qt@5` package is installed, not the `qt` package.
-If 'qt' is installed, the build process will fail. if installed, remove the `qt` package with the following command:
+If 'qt' is installed, the build process will fail.
+If installed, remove the `qt` package with the following command:

 ``` bash
 brew uninstall qt